P5: Safe Retries and Explicit Mutation Boundaries

 Definition

-Every CLI MUST support --dry-run so agents can preview any command before committing it.
-Write operations MUST clearly separate destructive actions from read-only queries.
-An agent that cannot distinguish a safe read from a dangerous write will either avoid the tool or execute mutations blindly — both are failure modes.
+Every CLI with write operations MUST support --dry-run so agents can preview a mutation before committing it.
+Commands MUST make the read-vs-write distinction visible from name and --help alone, and destructive writes MUST require explicit confirmation.
+An agent that cannot distinguish a safe read from a dangerous write will either avoid the tool or execute mutations blindly.
+Both are failure modes.

 Why Agents Need It

-Agents retry failed operations by default.
+Agent harnesses commonly retry failed operations.
 If a write operation is not idempotent, a retry creates duplicates, corrupts data, or trips rate limits.
 When destructive operations require explicit confirmation (--force, --yes) and support preview (--dry-run), an agent can safely explore what a command would do before committing to it.
-Read-only tools are inherently safe for retries, but they still benefit from help text that names the mutation contract — "this does not modify state" is a better sentence to put in --help than to assume.
+Read-only tools are inherently safe for retries, but they still benefit from help text that names the mutation contract: "this does not modify state" is a better sentence to put in --help than to assume.

 Requirements